 It's a feel-good story, but good intentions don't always lead to good beers.
 PastryArchy — so far — feels like a genre revolution.

 Each beer starts with an effervescent cream ale base, a riff on The Chosen One, one of 903's standards.
 From there, the brewing process implements ingredients from local bakeries.
 December and January brought flavors from Food Network-famous Momo's Donuts, resulting in brews that tasted like blueberry doughnuts and cinnamon rolls.

 903 Brewing is hardly the first to incorporate dessert flavors into its drinks.
 Many brewers promise sweet, chocolaty, fruity or cakey flavors, but it's rare to find such a beer that actually delivers sufficiently bold flavors that don't also taste artificial.
 That's where 903's PastryArchy beers thrive: Cook has the technical proficiency to produce flavors that taste both authentic and decadent, and he's done it outside of the PastryArchy line, as well.

 In January, the brewery rolled out the first beer in a coffee series: Mocha Vanilla Buzz, made in partnership with CJ's Coffee Café.
 It evokes a smooth, frothy latte.

 For its fifth birthday in February, 903's signature Sasquatch received an astonishing toasted marshmallow tweak that, especially after a few sips of the high-ABV brew, can make a suburban fireplace seem like a woodsy campfire.

-Not so in Sherman, where patrons patiently purchased multiple six-packs of the limited release beers.
-The scene was reminiscent of desperate parents snatching up final remaining boxes of the Strawberry Shortcake Berry Bake Shoppe at Christmastime, circa 1980.
+Not so in Sherman, where patrons patiently purchased multiple six-packs of the limited-release beers.
+The scene was reminiscent of desperate parents snatching up the final remaining boxes of the Strawberry Shortcake Berry Bake Shoppe at Christmastime, circa 1980.